 - The reliance on Banco Santander to perform most of the relevant ancillary roles in the transaction.
-Banco Santander was the Originator of the loans and will act as Servicer and financial agent where all of the Issuer's bank accounts (including collections and reserve fund cash) will be held. - The absence of any hedging agreements to mitigate the interest rate risk in the transaction. - The portfolio contains loans granted to self-employed individuals and entrepreneurs for which no industry sector information was provided and hence the industry sector concentrations mentioned above could be higher.
-Loans to self-employed individuals and entrepreneur represent 30.9% of the portfolio balance. - The challenging economic environment in the Eurozone, and specifically, in Spain.
+Banco Santander was the Originator of the loans and will act as Servicer and financial agent where all of the Issuer's bank accounts (including collections and reserve fund cash) will be held. - The absence of any hedging agreements to mitigate the interest rate risk in the transaction. - High industry concentration in "Building and Development" representing 27.1% of the initial portfolio balance based on DBRS industry classification. - The exposure to loans that resulted from debt refinancing (15.2% of the portfolio balance) which have a higher expected probability of default based on the internal PD assigned by the Originator. - The challenging economic environment in the Eurozone, and specifically, in Spain.